djalbat/necessary/README.md

 });
 ```

-There are a range of properties available for the `options` object, with the `description` and `errorMessage` properties being mandatory.
-Aside from those shown above, there are `attempts` and `encoding` properties with default values `3` and `utf8`, respectively.
+There are a range of properties available for the `options` object.
+The `description` and `errorMessage` properties are mandatory.
+The remaining properties are optional.

+The default values of hte `attempts` and `encoding` properties are `3` and `utf8`, respectively.

 The default value of the `hidden` property is `false`.
 Setting it to `true` results in password-style input, that is, the characters remain hidden.

+If no `validateFunction` property is given then you must set a `validatePattern` property instead, which must be a regular expression.

+The `initialAnswer` property sets the initial answer at the prompt.
+You might want to set it to `yes`, for example.

-The `options` object can also include a `validatePattern` property, which must be a regular expression.
-This is used for validation in the absence of a validation function.
-Lastly, setting an `answer` property to anything other than `null` or `undefined` causes the `callback` function to be invoked immediately without any prompt being shown.
-This can be useful for debugging or for other purposes.
+Lastly, setting the `answer` property to anything other than `null` or `undefined` causes the `callback` function to be invoked immediately without any prompt being shown.
+This can be useful for debugging.

 ## Logging utilities